MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-resource-limits.md

 ### Hardware generation characteristics

-Azure SQL Database managed instance can be deployed on two hardware generation (Gen4 and Gen5).
+Azure SQL Database managed instance can be deployed on two hardware generations: Gen4 and Gen5.
 Hardware generations have different characteristics that are described in the following table:

 |   | **Gen4** | **Gen5** |
 | --- | --- | --- |